Search results for

 Dhruv Bhutani / Android Authority

-Based on a day’s usage, iOS 18 beta 1 showcases an OS that increasingly resembles Android to me, especially when considering the new Home Screen, Control Center, and first-party app layout customizations.
+Based on our very earliest usage, iOS 18 showcased an OS that increasingly resembles Android to me, especially when considering the new Home Screen, Control Center, and first-party app layout customizations.
 Apple has never provided this level of control over its operating system before, and it’s clearly changing its approach to potentially attract and retain power users.
+And, since that original launch, the two have only continued to merge thanks to the launch of Apple Intelligence features that bring Pixel Studio and Google’s writing tools to mind.

 Ultimately, we’ve reached a point where Android and iOS have objectively matured.
 Both operating systems now pack similar sets of features, with the former offering more flexibility while the latter generally sticking to what’s familiar and safe.
 The two won’t intersect; they’ll continue to learn from and mimic each other while flowing on two parallel lines, a single hair strand apart.
 And this is a good thing — customers can pick their preferred platform while no longer needing to give up on too many perks not offered on the, ahem, greener side.